 - Bächli Bergsport offers a low-threasholded program of backcountry ski and snowboard tours. - Mammut Alpine School, Bergpunkt, Berg und Tal, Höhenfieber belong to the large Swiss alpine schools.

 When you select a course, be sure that not only avalanche rescue but also avalanche awareness are included.

-Independent from what you learn, a book or course will not make an expert out of you.
+Whatever you learn about avalanches, a book or an avalanche course doesn't make an avalanche expert out of you.